-As the name suggests, Hybrid requires a mix of both On-Premises and Online infrastructure.
-You'll still need your On-Premise server, IT to maintain it (though not as heavily), and you'll need capable Internet connectivity to benefit from leveraging the collaborative power of Office 365; as well as needing to construct a new ‘hybrid’ way of monitoring how your data is stored, accessed, and kept secure.
+As the name suggests, hybrid requires a mix of both on-premises and Online infrastructure.
+You'll still need your on-prem server, IT to maintain it (though not as heavily), and you'll need capable Internet connectivity to benefit from leveraging the collaborative power of Office 365; as well as needing to construct a new ‘hybrid’ way of monitoring how your data is stored, accessed, and kept secure.

-The availability of staying On-Premises with SharePoint 2016 while leveraging the online power of Office 365, may, for many, be the perfect middle-ground solution.
-The question is whether it can work as a wonderful compromise, or takes the potential negatives of On-Premises and Online and doubles them?
+The availability of staying on-premises with SharePoint Server while leveraging the online power of Office 365, may, for many, be the perfect middle-ground solution.
+The question is whether it can work as a wonderful compromise, or takes the potential negatives of on-prem and Online and doubles them?

 In the end, the choice will depend entirely on your business needs, direction, and strategy.
 By taking these different factors into account, you should be able to make a decision which reflects current reality and fits around your requirements.

-Regardless of your final decision, if you choose Sharegate to help you make the move to SharePoint Online or remain on-premises, we support both versions, and will be here to guide you along the way.
+Regardless of your final decision, if you choose ShareGate Desktop to help you make the move to SharePoint Online or remain on-premises, we support both versions, and will be here to guide you along the way.
 Good luck!